Skip to Content

 Most chewy bars use palm oil.
 Some crunchy snack bars do not, especially if they are fruit-flavored.
 Look for nutritional type bars which use figs or dates to bind their ingredients instead of palm oil ingredients.

 A shout out to Enjoy Life Foods, first in the US to have their snack line of Grain & Seed Bars and four flavors of their Protein Bites to be certified as palm oil free.
+However, I don’t see they are currently making them… this is a shame!

 For specific brands and flavors, see our post with an extensive list of snack bars and granola bars without palm oil.